ray17n/smart_reservations/README.md

 Its main goal is to provide a simple way of managing and maintaining the rates and fees per person and night.

-Originally created for Casafont rural holiday apartments by [ray17n](http://www.ramon.click/), and now publicly available and licensed with a GNU General Public License.
+Originally created for a rural holiday apartments by ray17n, and now publicly available and licensed with a GNU General Public License.

-More info at www.ramon.click/smart-reservations.

 ## Rates